Image of NYS Capitol Building

 Managed by DHSES Grants Program Administration (GPA)

-Volunteer Fire Infrastructure & Response Equipment Grant Program
+Volunteer Fire Infrastructure & Response Equipment (V-FIRE) Grant Program

 Domestic Terrorism Prevention Grant Program

-The FY2022 Domestic Terrorism Prevention (DTP) Grant Program provides funding to counties to build New York State’s capability to prevent targeted violence and domestic terrorism through the utilization of Threat Assessment and Management (TAM) teams and the development of comprehensive Domestic Terrorism Plans.
-Only counties within New York State and New York City are eligible to apply for the FY2022 Domestic Terrorism Prevention Grant Program.
-Additional eligibility criteria is listed in the Grant Guidelines.
+The Domestic Terrorism Prevention (DTP) Grant Program provides funding to counties to build New York State’s capability to prevent targeted violence and domestic terrorism through the utilization of Threat Assessment and Management (TAM) teams and the development of comprehensive Domestic Terrorism Prevention Plans.

 Interoperable and Emergency Communications Grants